tishachawla-jg/Microsoft_Engage_22_Trav_bud/README.md

-# TRAV-BUD - Data Analysis Track:oncoming_automobile:
+# TRAV-BUD:oncoming_automobile: - Data Analysis Track

 TRAV-BUD is a data analytics web app that helps the client to solve their queries with the power of automobile data.
 Using TRAV-BUD Automotive Industry could harness data to take informed decisions.